 In 2002, Alexandra completed her first book, Salvaged Pages: Young Writers’ Diaries of the Holocaust, which was published by Yale University Press and won the National Jewish Book Award in the Holocaust category.
 She wrote and co-produced I’m Still Here, a documentary film for young audiences based on her book, which aired on MTV in May 2005 and was nominated for two Emmy awards.
 In the fall of 2015, she completed a second paperback edition and a multimedia edition of Salvaged Pages, and worked with the educational nonprofit Facing History and Ourselves to develop interdisciplinary educational materials for the book designed for middle and high school teachers.

 In November 2016, she published her second book, Twenty-Six Seconds: A Personal History of the Zapruder Film, which tells the story of her grandfather’s home movie of President Kennedy’s assassination.
-She is currently curating an exhibition for Holocaust Museum Houston about the diaries of young people living through international conflicts over the past 75 years and working as an educational consultant for The Defiant Requiem Foundation.
-She continues to write and travels extensively to speak to students, teachers, and the public about her books.
+She consults on educational projects related to the Holocaust, continues to write, and travels extensively to speak to students, teachers, and the public about her books.
 She is the mother of two children and lives in the Washington, D.C. area.